hylo-lang/hylo/README.md

 - `--emit intel-asm`: Output Intel assembly for all user module(s).
 - `--emit binary` (default): Produce an executable.

-For example, `valc --emit raw-ast -o main.json main.val` will parse `main.val`, write the untyped AST in `main.json`, and exit the pipeline.
+For example, `hyloc --emit raw-ast -o main.json main.hylo` will parse `main.hylo`, write the untyped AST in `main.json`, and exit the pipeline.

 A more detailed description of the current implementation status is available on our [roadmap page](https://www.hylo-lang.org/pages/implementation-status.html).